yuval-beiser/algo-trading/AllCode.md

 //and
 //close < emaMid
 //and
-//DonchianDown < DonchianUp * (1-mingap3/100)
-//and
 //close < low * (1+maxgap7/100)
 //and
 //close <= EHLOC4long
-and
-BarNumber > ExitBarNum + MinBarsAfterCloseToEntry
 //and
 //zscore < longminzscore
 //and
 //atr < Atrmax
-and
-atr > atrmin
 //and
 //Histogram < 0
 //and